pancongliang/openshift/storage/minio/readme.md

 #### Options A: Deploying a MinIO Pod with ephemeral volume

-* emptyDir is a temporary storage volume used to provide transient storage space during the lifetime of a Pod.
+* EmptyDir is a temporary storage volume used to provide transient storage space during the lifetime of a Pod.

   ~~~
   $ oc new-project minio   # Custom namespace